 The PMO shall post the materials on the JCP Website for public review.
-By default the review-Maintenance Review period is 30 days, but if time is short the Maintenance Lead may request the PMO to grant an exception and reduce the review period to 14-1415 days.
+By default the Maintenance Review period is 30 days, but if time is short the Maintenance Lead may request the PMO to grant an exception and reduce the review period to 14 days.

 The Maintenance Lead may choose to modify one or more of the proposed changes based on comments received during the review.
-If so, the ML must deliver the appropriate modified materials to the PMO no later than 10-3 days before the close of the review and the PMO must post them online no later than 7 days before the close of the review.
+If so, the ML must deliver the appropriate modified materials to the PMO no later than 3 days before the close of the review and the PMO must post them online before the close of the review.